top of page

 It controls urination.

-The pelvic floor is essential for sexual activity.
+The pelvic floor is essential for sexual activity and satisfaction

 The pelvic floor needs to be able to lengthen and relax while having a bowel movement.